Type: Capital Project

 MWMO Funding: $408,582

-The City of Minneapolis is installing a series of stormwater-absorbing tree trenches along portions of Fillmore Street NE, Buchanan Street NE, and Lincoln St NE (south of 37th Ave NE) in Hoyer Heights as part of a street reconstruction project.
-This pilot project, supported by a $408,582 grant from the MWMO and a $113,459 Minnesota Clean Water Fund grant through the Board of Water and Soil Resources, will be among the first in the city to capture and treat runoff directly from the street in a residential neighborhood using a type of stormwater best management practice (BMP) called a tree trench.
+The City of Minneapolis installed a series of stormwater-absorbing tree trenches along portions of Fillmore Street NE, Buchanan Street NE, and Lincoln St NE (south of 37th Ave NE) in Hoyer Heights as part of a street reconstruction project.
+This pilot project, supported by a $408,582 grant from the MWMO and a $113,459 Minnesota Clean Water Fund grant through the Board of Water and Soil Resources, is among the first in the city to capture and treat runoff directly from the street in a residential neighborhood using tree trenches, which is a type of stormwater best management practice (BMP).

-Design plans include curb cuts with pretreatment structures that will allow stormwater runoff to feed directly from the street into the tree trenches, which then absorb water and filter out pollutants.
-A variety of native deciduous trees, grasses, sedges, and flowering plants will be installed in the trenches, which have about 4.5 feet of soil media for stormwater to filter through.
-If there is more runoff than the trees and plants can use, the excess will flow into an 8-inch perforated PVC drain pipe, which is surrounded by stone to prevent clogging, located below the soil media.
+Curb cuts with pretreatment structures allow stormwater runoff to feed directly from the street into the tree trenches, which then absorb water and filter out pollutants.
+A variety of deciduous trees, grasses, sedges, and flowering plants were installed in the trenches, which have about 4.5 feet of soil media for stormwater to filter through.
+If there is more runoff than the trees and plants can use, the excess flows into an 8-inch perforated PVC drain pipe, which is surrounded by stone to prevent clogging, located below the soil media.
 Excess runoff can also exit the tree trenches via overflow curb cuts.
-The deep-rooted plants selected for this project will provide excellent food and habitat for pollinators and other wildlife.
-The project will also help the city and the MWMO evaluate the effectiveness of tree trenches as a stormwater BMP, assess their maintenance needs, and determine their life cycle costs.
+The deep-rooted plants selected for this project provide excellent food and habitat for pollinators and other wildlife.
+The project will also help the city and the MWMO evaluate the effectiveness of tree trenches as a stormwater BMP, assess their maintenance needs, and determine their life-cycle costs.
 In urban settings, trees are often put in spaces that are too small or don’t receive enough water; this stormwater BMP project will give trees a better chance at reaching maturity and provide important co-benefits like shade, carbon storage, improved aesthetics, and energy absorption.
 Construction of the tree trenches was completed in the fall of 2020.
 The plants and trees are under warranty care by the contractor until the fall of 2022.